 A total of 8.6 million was requested for funding with a total of 2.5 million available for funding.
-We received a total of 35 applications, 8 from local government entities, 3 from universities and 24 from non-profit/community-based organizations.
-In the solicitation we provided resources and information on promising programs for replication.
-We conducted two webinars to assist applicants with the CBGVIP application process.
+A total of 35 applications, 8 from local government entities, 3 from universities and 24 from non-profit/community-based organizations.
+In the solicitation we provided resources and information on promising programs for replication were received.
+Two webinars were conducted to assist applicants with the CBGVIP application process.

 Since this was a two phased solicitation we had two rounds of reviews.
-For the first round we two members of the Henrico County Police Department, 2 internal DCJS staff and a representative from Cities United.
-For the second round a representative from the Virginia State Police, one internal DCJS staff, VA Attorney General's Office and a representative from the VCU Clark Hill Institute.
+For the first round, two members of the Henrico County Police Department, 2 internal DCJS staff, and a representative from Cities United reviewed grant applications.
+For the second round a representative from the Virginia State Police, one internal DCJS staff, VA Attorney General's Office, and a representative from the VCU Clark Hill Institute reviewed grant applications.
 Applicants were directed to focus on at least one of the following three elements: Prevention, Intervention and Enforcement.
 The nexus to gun violence and geographic location also played a significant role in the review process.